Robert Kirkman: Career

 In July 2010, Kirkman announced he would launch and run a new Image Comics imprint called Skybound Entertainment.

 On February 9, 2012, Tony Moore filed a lawsuit alleging that Kirkman, in 2005, had deceitfully engineered him into surrendering his rights to The Walking Dead comic book and eventual TV series in exchange for payments that never materialized.
 Kirkman said in a statement the following day that he and Moore "each had legal representation seven years ago and now he is violating the same contract he initiated and approved and he wants to misrepresent the fees he was paid and continues to be paid for the work he was hired to do."
 Kirkman in turn sued Moore.
 On September 24, 2012, the two released a joint statement saying they had reached a settlement "to everyone's mutual satisfaction."

 Kirkman made an appearance in a 2012 episode of Adult Swim's Robot Chicken as himself where he tries to tell The Nerd and Daniel a hint, but gets eaten by zombies.

 In November 2013, Cinemax purchased a TV pilot based on Kirkman and artist Paul Azaceta's then-upcoming six-issue exorcism comics miniseries, Outcast.
 The first issue of the comic was released in June 2014 to positive reviews.

 Kirkman was a producer of the science fiction thriller Air, which starred The Walking Deads Norman Reedus, and Djimon Hounsou.
 The film was released in 2015.
 It was the first feature film to be produced by Skybound Entertainment.

-Kirkman's latest television project known as Five Year will be a joint venture between Skybound and Viki.com.
-It will be filmed for TV in Korea and available everywhere on Viki.com.
-The pre-apocalyptic story centres on a family dealing with an impending meteor strike.
-It was picked up for an initial 1 season run of 16 episodes with a plan for 5 seasons.
-Filming begins in late 2016.